 Tivoli is actually open on Christmas Day but closes at 16:00 on Christmas Eve (24 December).

-Admission to Tivoli is around DKK100 (rides extra).
+Admission to Tivoli is around DKK110 (rides extra).

 Christmas Market in Freetown Christiana

 Freetown Christiana is famous as the alternative hippie lifestyle community in Copenhagen.
 The area is hugely poplar with foreign visitors but many locals only visits during the Christmas season.
-(The fairly open drug selling in Pusher Street was mostly stopped in 2016.)
+(The fairly open drug selling in Pusher Street continues despite sporadic action by the police.)

 Christiana has a famous Christmas Market held indoors in The Grey Hall.
 Many small stalls here sell mostly handmade artwork but somewhat disappointingly, most of the sellers seem to be non-locals.